 This course is an introduction to the varied forms and traditions of world literature.
 The course will explore recurrent literary themes, motifs, and patterns, looking for those with cultural specificity as well as those that travel across cultures and undergo transformation as they move from century to century.
 Survey of World Literature II will study some of the fundamental texts of world literature, including drama, poetry, fiction, and philosophy from the 1700's to the present.
 Examples of African, Islamic, Chinese, Indian, and Japanese Literature will be important parts of the class discussion as well.
-This course fulfills one of the 200-level survey requirements in English.
+This course fulfills one of the 200 level survey requirements in English.
 This course fulfills the general education requirement for an interdisciplinary course or a literature and arts course.
-Prerequisite: EN 102 genres of children's literature including the characteristics of each.
-Students will develop an understanding of the ways in which children's literature is used to develop literacy.
-Students will recognize notable authors and illustrators, and will develop the ability to critically analyze children's literature from diverse perspectives.
 Prerequisite: EN 102